Minnesota Supreme Court

 The Court will hear oral arguments on an actual court case.
 Following the oral arguments, the Supreme Court justices hold a question-and-answer session with students, share lunch with student representatives, and spend the afternoon visiting classrooms.

 Since the Supreme Court convened oral arguments in Rochester, Minn., in 1995, school visits have taken center stage in the Court’s public outreach and education efforts.
-As of 2019, the Court has heard 50 in-school oral arguments.
+The Court has heard more than 50 in-school oral arguments.

 For more information about the program, please contact